codio-templates/processing-demo/.guides/content/Learning-Objectives---Multiple-Inheritance-c0e6.md

 * ### Define multiple inheritance
-* ### Explain why multiple inheritance is not allowed with classes in Java
+* ### Explain why multiple inheritance from two different classes is not allowed in Java
-* ### Override the constructor to inherit attributes from both superclasses
+* ### Create multiple inheritance from a class with a superclass
 * ### Define the inheritance hierarchy of an object with more than one superclass

 |||guidance